zeuscybersec/Content_Bruter.py/README.md

 # Content_Bruter.py
-A BruteForcing Tool to Find All Directories/Files in A WebServer
+A BruteForcing Tool to Find All Hidden Directories/Files in A WebServer

 Usage: Make sure you edit the code and set the correct path for SVN wordlist and the target URL